Tillerson raises prospect of Venezuela military ouster of Maduro

 “We have not advocated for regime change or removal of President Maduro.
 We have advocated that they return to the constitution,” Tillerson said when asked during a question-and-answer session whether the removal of Maduro was necessary or the United States would play a role in it.

-However, he then suggested the possibility that internal forces might take action, though he offered no evidence the United States had intelligence backing the notion that the military might turn against Maduro.
+He then suggested the possibility, however, that internal forces might take action, although he offered no evidence the United States had intelligence backing the notion that the military might turn against Maduro.

-“In the history of Venezuela and in fact the history in other Latin America and South American countries, often times, it is the military that handles that,” Tillerson said.
+“In the history of Venezuela and in fact the history in other Latin American and South American countries, often times, it is the military that handles that,” Tillerson said.

 “When things are so bad that the military leadership realizes that it just can’t serve the citizens anymore, they will manage a peaceful transition,” he said.
-But he added that, “Whether that will be the case here or not, I do not know.”
+But he added: “Whether that will be the case here or not, I do not know.”

-The United States and other Western governments accuse as Maduro’s government of violating political and human rights in Venezuela and have imposed economic sanctions.
+The United States and other Western governments accuse Maduro’s government of violating political and human rights in Venezuela and have imposed economic sanctions.
 Critics at home say Maduro, who succeeded Hugo Chavez in 2013, has wrecked the economy and skewed the election system to perpetuate power for his Socialist Party.

-Maduro’s government, which is allied with Cuba’s Communist leadership, says it is fighting a U.S.-led right-wing conspiracy determined to end socialism in Latin America, hobble Venezuela’s economy, and steal its oil wealth.
+Maduro’s government, which is allied with Cuba’s Communist leadership, says it is fighting a U.S.-led right-wing conspiracy determined to end socialism in Latin America, hobble Venezuela’s economy and steal its oil wealth.

 The Venezuelan government did not respond immediately to a request for comment.